Receive up to 27p for every £1 spent on R&D

 What are R&D Tax Credits?

-The R&D tax credit scheme is a UK tax relief scheme to promote R&D. It supports companies that are investing in innovation.
-It helps companies to grow and it turn the overall economy.
+The R&D Tax Credit scheme is a UK government incentive introduced in 2000 to promote innovation through research and development.
 Since the inception of the scheme in 2000 over £26 billion has been claimed and it is growing year on year.

 You are able to make a claim in your CT600 and you support this by sending an R&D report to HMRC, which they aim to process the claims in 40 days.
 You are allowed to claim for the previous two accounting periods.
 Once you pass the deadline it is gone and you can never get it back.
 You can make a claim even if the project failed and you can potentially claim back 20% of qualifying expenditure.